jon-brandy/jon-brandy/README.md

 ### 🔒 DFIR Consultant | Defensive Content Engineer | Black Hat Asia & USA 2025 Arsenal Speaker

 <p align="justify"></p>I am a <b>Digital Forensics & Incident Response (DFIR) Consultant at ITSEC Asia</b>, with a primary focus on malware analysis.
 My work involves conducting cyber incident investigations to understand attacker behavior and impact, as well as analyzing identified malware samples.
-I also contribute as a <b></b>Defensive Content Engineer at TryHackMe</b>, creating hands-on content to help others learn practical DFIR and security concepts.</p>
+I also contribute as a <b>Defensive Content Engineer at TryHackMe</b>, creating hands-on content to help others learn practical DFIR and security concepts.</p>

 <p align="justify">I presented a DFIR research tool as an Arsenal speaker at Black Hat Asia and Black Hat USA 2025.
 In addition, I serve as a Subject Matter Expert (SME) for Digital Forensics at EC-Council.
-My background includes participation in CTF teams such as BINUS PETIR, Lil Leak, and ImaginaryCTF, where I focused on Binary Exploitation (PWN) and Forensics.
+My background includes participation in CTF teams such as BINUS PETIR, Lil L3ak, and ImaginaryCTF, where I focused on Binary Exploitation (PWN) and Forensics.
 I have also contributed to CTF challenge development for national and international competitions.</p>

 <p align="justify">I believe that learning never exhausts the mind, and I continuously strive to deepen my understanding of cybersecurity through both practice and research.</p>